 ABA 215 MICROCOMPUTER APPLICATIONS FOR BUSINESS: 5 hours.
-Prerequisites: CPT 100, BBA 110, ABA 205 or MAT 110.
+Prerequisites: CPT 100, with a grade of "C" or better.
 A user-oriented course that provides practical experience with a variety of software packages.
 Topics such as the general ledger, accounts payable, accounts receivable, inventory control, and related topics will be presented.
 Fall and as needed.

 ABA 216 MICROCOMPUTER WORD PROCESSING: 5 hours.
-Prerequisites: A grade of C or better in ABA 215 and IPR 208.
+Prerequisites: IPR 208 or consent of instructor.
 A user-oriented course that provides practical experience with a variety of word processing software packages.
 Spring and as needed.